jchatel/quickmail-next-docs/leads/adding-new-leads.md

 - Importing leads from Sales Navigator

-- Importing leads from a LinkedIn Post
+- Importing leads from a LinkedIn post

 - Auto-importing via Google Sheet